 This website design is varicolored and cool, buttons are the same.
 There are buttons colored in orange, green and blue.
 Though the website uses both ghost buttons and simple ones.

 One more category of websites we analyzed is eCommerce – how do you think they use trendy buttons?

 Ecommerce website design is content-rich, so ghost buttons have too be as much simple as thin as possible – like they are on this website.

 This website picks the most beneficial color palette for its design – a classic mix of black and white.
 That is why ghost buttons suits it rather naturally.

 Ghost buttons with a double outline are looking great on this website design.
 Such design approach adds higher visibility to the buttons.

 Now you know that ghost buttons became trendy enough to appear in every website design category from business to creative design studios to educational institutions, etc.

 As we have noticed, many designers choose ghost button design style for the CTA elements.
 Who knows how this influence on conversion rates.
 You should try and then track – maybe these simple details will boost your sales?

-Right now ghost button is a hot trend, so if you are creating your site or planning to do it soon – consider making your buttons cool and creative!
+Right now ghost button is a hot trend, so if you are launching your online business with a website builder like MotoCMS or planning to do it soon – consider making your buttons cool and creative!